haritsrs/PPSI/XENDIT_SETUP.md

 - Make sure you've added `XENDIT_SECRET_KEY` to your `.env` file
 - Restart your application after adding the key
 - Check that the `.env` file is in the root directory

+### Error: "ENCRYPTION_KEY must be set in environment variables"

+- Make sure you've added `ENCRYPTION_KEY` to your `.env` file
+- Generate a strong, random encryption key (at least 32 characters recommended)
+- Restart your application after adding the key
+- **Important:** Use the same encryption key across all environments for the same data, or data encrypted with one key cannot be decrypted with another

 ### Error: "Failed to create QRIS/VA"